simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 The scope of SimpleX Chat Protocol is application level messages, both for chat functionality, related to the conversations between the clients, and extensible for any other application functions.
 Currently supported chat functions:

 - direct and group messages,
-- message replies (quoting), forwarded messages and message deletions,
+- message replies (quoting), message editing, forwarded messages and message deletions,
-- message attachments: images and files,
+- message attachments: images, videos, voice messages and files,
 - creating and managing chat groups,
 - invitation and signalling for audio/video WebRTC calls.

 ## General message format

-SimpleX Chat protocol supports two message formats:
+SimpleX Chat protocol supports these message formats:

 - JSON-based format for chat and application messages.
+- compressed format for adapting larger messages to reduced size of message envelope, caused by addition of PQ encryption keys to SMP agent message envelope.
 - binary format for sending files or any other binary data.

+JSON-based message format supports batching inside a single container message, by encoding list of messages as JSON array.

+Current implementation of chat protocol in SimpleX Chat uses SimpleX File Transfer Protocol (XFTP) for file transfer, with passing file description as chat protocol messages, instead passing files in binary format via SMP connections.

 ### JSON format for chat and application messages